Q&A with Career Counselor Janet Lenz, Ph.D.

-A: Certainly, [Short Code Error: type value must be either online or ground] is what they want to do.
+A: We don't look for a particular undergraduate degree.
+We really look for people who have a clearly identified career goal that career counseling is what they want to do.
 How did they determine they wanted to go into this field?
 What qualities do they have that would make them successful both in the field and in graduate school?
 They should have a passion for career counseling.
 This information should be reflected in their personal statement.

 Q: What can students wishing to pursue the career counseling track at FSU expect from the program?

 A: I don't know of any program that is more connected to the actual career center, combining learning in the classroom with hands-on experience.
 We ensure that students get the full range of experience that a career practitioner would have.
 We blend together teaching, research and service.

 Q: Any other thoughts for aspiring career counselors?

 A: It's an inspiring and exciting field.
 It's a way to make a difference in people's lives every day.